 - Once it is hot, sear the chicken over a high heat.
 Cook for 2 minutes on one side and then flip and cook for a further 2 minutes or until it is just cooked through.
 Remove from the heat and tent with foil to keep warm.

-Once the water is boiling, add 1 tbsp of salt and add the pasta.
+- Once the water is boiling, add 1 tablespoon of salt and add the pasta.

 - Slice the chicken and serve along side the pasta.

 - Drizzle the dish with the remaining butter and garnish with chopped parsley.